Sport in Sweden: Football

-Some current internationally acclaimed football players from Sweden include Emil Forsberg, Zlatan Ibrahimović and Victor Lindelöf.
+Some current internationally acclaimed football players from Sweden include Emil Forsberg, Zlatan Ibrahimović,Victor Lindelöf, Viktor Gyökeres and Alexander Isak.
 Historically acclaimed football stars include the trio of players known as Gre-No-Li, who still enjoy legendary status for Italy's Milan.
 Gre-No-Li were the 1950s football players called Gunnar Gren, Gunnar Nordahl, and Nils Liedholm.
 Other previously active footballs stars include Henrik Larsson, Glenn Strömberg and Freddie Ljungberg.

-The Sweden national football team has seen some success at the FIFA World Cup, finishing second when they hosted the tournament in 1958, and third twice, in 1950 and 1994.
+The Sweden men's national football team has seen some success at the FIFA World Cup, finishing second when they hosted the tournament in 1958, and third twice, in 1950 and 1994.
 Their best showing in the UEFA European Championship came as Sweden hosted Euro 1992.
 They reached the semi-finals.
 Something Swedes are proud of is that England did not defeat Sweden from 1968 until 2011.
 Revered in Italy and England is Sven-Göran Eriksson, the Swede who led the England national team until his resignation after the 2006 World Cup.
 They also hosted the UEFA European Under-21 Championship in 2009, losing out in the semi-finals on penalties against England.
 Only one Swedish club has won a major UEFA competition – IFK Göteborg – who won the UEFA Cup in 1982 and 1987.
 In 1979, Malmö FF reached the final of the 1978–79 European Cup (now known as the UEFA Champions League), but they lost 1–0 to Nottingham Forest in Munich.